What is Chalk Paint®?

 Where is Chalk Paint® decorative paint by Annie Sloan made?

-Chalk Paint® decorative paint by Annie Sloan is made in the United Kingdom and in the USA.
+Chalk Paint® decorative paint by Annie Sloan is made in the United Kingdom and in South Africa.

 Is Chalk Paint® safe for cribs and other items that a child might come into contact with?